If you have any images or reflections of the Glass Bank please contact us.

 Upon receiving two Microsoft HoloLens units during Microsoft’s first HoloLens Academic Research Award competition, we developed an experience that enables users to explore the Glass Bank through Augmented Reality.
 Here, the Glass Bank can be superimposed over real-world objects.
 Imagine there was a physical model of the Glass Bank on a table.
 You could walk around it and examine it from all perspectives, which can be accomplished virtually with an Augmented Reality unit like the HoloLens.

 In November 2014, researchers from the Institute for Simulation and Training at the University of Central Florida conducted a laser scan of the “Glass Bank” in the City of Cocoa Beach.
 Constructed to be the home of the Cocoa Beach branch of the First Federal Savings & Loan Association of Cocoa, the structure clearly was a Space-Age calling card to the missile activities at Cape Canaveral/Kennedy just north of the city.
 The video provides images of the building during its heyday in the 1960s – including Ramon’s Rainbow Room.

 Florida Today photographer Malcolm Denemark produced this informative video on the Rise and Fall of Cocoa Beach’s Glass Bank.

-A montage aerial video of the Glass Bank and the demolition taken with a quadcopter.
+A montage aerial video of the Glass Bank and its demolition was taken with a UAV.